James-Ashley/News_Full_Text_Articles/README.md

 ### News Article Data
 In the future, we are interested in analyzing the full text of the articles which was not available to us through the NewsAPI.
 We used [Newspaper3K](https://newspaper.readthedocs.io/en/latest/) to webscrape the articles using the URLs in our NewsAPI dataset.

 After scraping the full text of each article, the URLs and full text were saved in a Pandas dataframe.
-Duplicate URL’s and null values for the text were removed.
+Duplicate URLs and null values for the text were removed.
 This dataframe was merged with the original dataset using an inner join.
 This was saved to a JSON file to allow for further cleaning.

 This text included line breaks and the string “AD” which were removed using replace(), and a cleaned version of the JSON file was saved.